 The Whiteford Graduate Student Award in Applied and Public Anthropology was created through the enduring support of anthropologists Michael B. and Scott Whiteford and honors their family’s enduring scholarly and financial contributions to anthropological study and applied service in Latin America.
 The award is bestowed on the best unpublished field research- based paper, from any subfield of anthropology, that explores, engages, and challenges applied anthropology in Latin America, the Caribbean, or among first-generation migrants from these areas.
 The papers can be written in English, Spanish, French or Portuguese.
 The award is intended to help a graduate student attend the SLACA Spring (bi-annual) meeting and consists of a US $1000 prize.
 Eligible student must be registered in a graduate program in Latin American, the Caribbean or the United States.

-The Roseberry Nash Student Paper Contest honors the work of two distinguished anthropologists, June Nash and the late William Roseberry, for their multiple contributions to the anthropological understanding of Latin America.
+The Roseberry-Nash Student Paper Award honors the work of two distinguished anthropologists, June Nash and the late William Roseberry, for their multiple contributions to the anthropological understanding of Latin America and the Caribbean.
 The prize consists of US $1,000 and direct consultation with the editor of the Journal of Latin American and Caribbean Anthropology toward the goal of revising the paper for publication.
 Papers should draw on relevant anthropological literature and present data from original research in any field of anthropology and can be written in English, Spanish, French or Portuguese.
-Eligible student must be registered in a graduate program in Latin American, the Caribbean or the United States.
+Eligible student must be registered in a graduate program in Latin America, the Caribbean or the United States.